Sjhunt93/IAP-2019-2020/README.md

 ### Unit Test assessments

 Certain exercises in the tutorials are important milestones along your journey learning C++ and will be assessed.
-Aserve can automatically test your iapProj program in xcode to see if your solution responds in the expected way.
+Aserve can automatically test your iapProj programs for certain tutorial exercises to see if your solution responds in the expected way.
 Check the following link for more info.

 <a href="Solutions/Overview.md">Unit test assessments</a>